Oskar Panizza: The Munich Moderns

 Panizza's first collection of fiction, Dämmrungsstücke, appeared in 1890, received a modest amount of critical acclaim in the press and brought him to the attention of Germany's leading literary figures.
-By the end of 1890, the obscure psychiatrist had gotten to know most of the Munich "Moderns," as the young naturalists called themselves, including Frank Wedekind, Otto Julius Bierbaum and Max Halbe.
+By the end of 1890, the obscure psychiatrist had got to know most of the Munich "Moderns," as the young naturalists called themselves, including Frank Wedekind, Otto Julius Bierbaum and Max Halbe.
 The most significant of these was Michael Georg Conrad, editor of the influential journal Die Gesellschaft since 1885.
 The two Franconians became close friends, and from 1890 to 1896 Panizza published over forty articles in Die Gesellschaft on widely varied topics, ranging from theater reviews to theoretical considerations of prostitution.

 Panizza became an avid member of the Gesellschaft für modernes Leben (Society for Modern Life), which Conrad founded in 1890 together with Detlev von Liliencron, Otto Julius Bierbaum, Julius Schaumberger, Hanns von Gumppenberger and Georg Schaumberg.
 One of Panizza's notable presentations was a lecture in 1891 titled Genie und Wahnsinn (Genius and Madness), which drew heavily on the work of Cesare Lombroso.
 Of particular interest even today are Panizza's discussions of hallucinations and model psychosis, hashish and the hallucinatory basis of religion.

 With the publication in 1893 of Die unbefleckte Empfängnis der Päpste (The Immaculate Conception of the Popes), Panizza embarked on a path of militant anti-Catholicism.
 This work and a subsequent polemic, Der teutsche Michel und der römische Papst (The German Fool and the Roman Pope, 1894), were confiscated by the district attorney and banned from the German Empire.

 Another 1893 book by Panizza, The Operated Jew, is an antisemitic satire written from a medical perspective.
 The book describes the efforts of a grotesquely caricatured German Jewish academic, the fictional Itzig Faitel Stern, to integrate into bourgeois German society and pass as ethnically German.
 Stern undergoes plastic surgery, changes his name, converts to Protestantism, and becomes engaged to a Christian woman.
 At his wedding ceremony, his Jewish characteristics resurface, he returns to speaking in an exaggerated Yiddish-influenced German vernacular, and he eventually melts into a puddle on the floor.
 The story exemplifies the racial antisemitism of the time.